unifiedfx/UFX.Orleans.SignalRBackplane/README.md

 `AddSignalRBackplane` will register reminder support on the silo if not already registered.
 You must provide reminder persistence using the `UseInMemoryReminderService()` extension (unsuitable for production), or a [persisted reminder storage provider](https://learn.microsoft.com/en-us/dotnet/orleans/grains/timers-and-reminders#configuration).

 You must also provide a named storage provider for the grains.
-The name you must use is stored in the constant `UFX.Orleans.SignalR.Constants.StorageName`.
+The name you must use is stored in the constant `UFX.Orleans.SignalRBackplane.Constants.StorageName`.
 This allows you to register a storage provider specific to the SignalR backplane, which can be a different storage provider to the rest of your application if preferred.
 You can see more detail on the persistence API [here](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-persistence/?pivots=orleans-7-0#api).
 All of our grains have the state name of `orleans-signalr-grains` stored in the constant `Orleans.SignalR.Constants.StateName`.

 ## Adding SignalR to the server
 Adding this backplane does not register the SignalR services that are required to make real-time client-to-server and server-to-client possible.
 We leave this to you as there are a number of configurations you may want to make when doing this.
 For out-of-the-box configuration, you can call the `AddSignalR` extension on the `IServiceCollection`: